NoolAngelo/NoolAngelo/README.md

 <br />

 ### About Me

-I'm a passionate software engineer with specializing in building clean and innovative technological solutions to solve real world problems.
-Based in Manila, I provide meaningful solutions and development service alligned on clients needs and objectives, I am committed to implementing industry best practices in coding.
+I'm a passionate software engineer specializing in building clean, innovative technological solutions to solve real-world problems.
+Based in Manila, I provide meaningful and efficient services aligned with clients' needs and objectives.
+I am committed to implementing industry best practices in coding.

 <br />